-The items in the Council's Balance Sheet at 31st March 2015 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Council's Balance Sheet at 31st March 2016 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets and valuation assumptions, including estimates of remaining useful If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls. £64.6 million life.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets and valuation assumptions, including estimates of remaining useful If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls. £73.4 million life.
 The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
-It is estimated that the annual depreciation charge for buildings would increase by £87k for every year that useful lives had to be reduced.
-Pension Liability (£31.084) million Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-The effects on the net pensions liability of changes in individual assumptions can be measured.
-For example, a 0.5% decrease in the real discount rate assumption would result in an increase of 9% in the employer liability and an increase of approximate monetary amount of £8m.
-Bad Debt Provision (£0.2) million The current economic climate makes it uncertain that all the monies will be collected and an adequate allowance needs to be made for this in the measurement of these debtors.
+It is estimated that the annual depreciation charge for buildings would increase by £89k for every year that useful lives had to be reduced.
+Pension Liability £28 million Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+If a 0.5% decrease in the real discount rate assumption would result in an increase of 9% in the employer liability and an increase of approximate monetary amount of £8m.
+NNDR Appeals £1.9 million Appeals notified by the Valuation Office Agency still include a large number of appeals lodged before Mar 16 when the government changed the appeal rules.
+The VOA does not provide sufficient information, all possible appeals are included for NNDR collection fund purposes.
+A new list comes into effect on 01/04/17 and further estimates will be required to include an appeals provision pertaining to the new list.
+Currently all appeals have been included in calculating this provision however, if some of these are unsuccessful the current provision would need to be adjusted.
+In this case any surplus would feed through the collection fund calculation in future years.
+General Bad Debt Provision £0.2 million The current economic climate makes it uncertain that all the monies will be collected and an adequate allowance needs to be made for this in the measurement of these debtors.
 Council impair the debt wherever using a methodology and regularly write off the irrecoverable debts after all reasonable steps have been taken.
 Council debt does not fluctuate heavily, however, officers have increased time to chase debtors to reduce the debts.
 We assess the bad debts annually and will if necessary increase the impairments and write off to CIES.
-For example, a 1% increase in the provision would result in an increase of £1,950 in deficit.
+For example, a 1% increase in the provision would result in an increase of £2,080.